 Of course, if you keep cranking on it, you will deform the part beneath it, which improves the joint but is usually undesirable from a functional or serviceability standpoint.
 Nobody likes to see Bowden wire ends that are zigzag shaped and chewed up at the end.
 Set screws set you up to make a counterintuitive decision because if you want the most resilient joint, then you should make the tolerances loose and deform the components during assembly.
 A tight tolerance joint that won’t allow component damage is incredibly more prone to failing with a set screw.

-Why not use threadlocker?
-This is the obvious solution, right?
+Threadlocker to the rescue!
 Well … it isn’t that simple.
 Many people operate under the false assumption that threadlocker helps keep your bolted joints tight.
 The truth is by the time threadlocker is doing its job, the joint has already failed, meaning the joint compression has been lost.
 Threadlocker should be compared more similarly to lock wire or cotter pins; it keeps the fastener from falling out.
 This is OK in many applications and is exactly why we use cotter pins and lock wire in many places.
 However, with a set screw, usually we need that joint to remain tight, clamped, compressed, etc. Think of a solid wire control cable connection.
 If the set screw comes loose, the wire can slide out of the joint and render your mixture, throttle, or machine guns useless.

 A commentary on inferior fasteners would be incomplete without at least consulting AC 43.13-1B.
 While it does mention the various specs of set screws in Table 7-11, it does not provide general guidelines for torques or use cases.
 The best source of information would be the applicable AN, MS, or NAS spec document for each of the following types of set screws.